 Lying Police and Federal Agents and Other Dangers of Cooperation

 The most obvious danger of cooperating with the police, including state or federal law enforcement, is that the cooperator, often viewed as a “snitch,” might face physical retaliation, like an assault or even murder.
-A cooperator’s family can also be placed in danger.
+A cooperator’s family can also be endangered.
 If the cooperation relates to a criminal allegation involving their employment, the cooperator may find it difficult to reenter their career field.

 Another significant danger includes police and federal agents who make promises they cannot keep.
-For cooperators without knowledgeable legal representation, this happens more frequently than you might think.
-Police are legally allowed to lie to suspects to manipulate them into incriminating themselves or believing their situation is catastrophic.
+Investigators make unfulfillable promises more frequently than you might think, especially to cooperators without knowledgeable legal representation.
+Police can legally lie to suspects to manipulate them into incriminating themselves or believing their situation is catastrophic.
 They can be so convincing that a suspect becomes convinced that they have no other option but to become an informant.
 In reality, this is rarely the truth.
 Under Michigan and Federal law, a law enforcement officer’s promise to drop or reduce charges, or seek a lenient sentence, is not enforceable.
 Additionally, police rarely specify precisely what they will do in exchange for cooperation, leaving a suspect to hope for the best and then face great disappointment when it comes time for the police to step up and follow through on these representations.

 How to Get a Benefit from Cooperating with the Police

 Many individuals facing criminal allegations will not cooperate or become informants under any circumstances.
 Law enforcement quickly determines those suspects operating under a “no cooperation” code or a conviction against “snitching” on other people.
-This being said, some individuals desire to cooperate in an attempt to improve their situation or avoid charges.
+Although some people will not cooperate, others desire to cooperate and attempt to improve their situation or avoid charges.

-For some, there are advantages and disadvantages of cooperating with police and other law enforcement agents.
-Hiring a criminal defense attorney is the best decision a person, who wants to get the most out of their cooperation with law enforcement, can make.
+Cooperating with police and other law enforcement agents has advantages and disadvantages.
+Hiring a criminal defense attorney is the best decision a person can make if they want to get the most out of their cooperation with law enforcement.
 There is no reason to proceed without a criminal defense lawyer to ensure their client receives the benefit of any promises or other inducements.
-A seasoned lawyer will know how to document or preserve evidence of law enforcement representations and get state and federal prosecutors to agree in writing that any useful cooperation results in a proportionate benefit.
-Bargains made by county prosecutors and United States Attorneys are legally enforceable in court.
+A seasoned lawyer will know how to document or preserve evidence of law enforcement representations and get state and federal prosecutors to agree in writing that any beneficial cooperation results in a proportionate benefit.
+Bargains made by county prosecutors and Assistant United States Attorneys are legally enforceable in court.

 “Will law enforcement protect me if I cooperate?”

 Police officers and federal agents will always promise or represent that they will protect someone whose assistance they seek in an investigation.
-Unfortunately, some officers could care less if their informant is endangered as a result of cooperation.
+Unfortunately, some officers could care less if their informant’s cooperation endangers them.
 On the other hand, many officers and federal agents will go to extreme lengths to protect someone and their family if their cooperation and information are helpful.
-A qualified lawyer familiar with these matters can help their client understand the limitations of protection and, potentially, negotiate for security to be maximized or extended to family or other individuals who might be placed in harm’s way.
+A savvy, experienced lawyer can help their client understand the limitations of protection and, potentially, negotiate for maximum security for the client’s family or other individuals who might be in harm’s way.

 The best answer is “maybe.”
 Cooperation with law enforcement can result in the lessening of charges and sometimes the dismissal of all charges.
 Judges typically consider cooperation favorably and will order less prison and jail for those defendants who have provided substantial assistance to the government.
 Conversely, cooperation can have dire consequences in almost every part of a person’s life.

 Deciding whether to cooperate is significantly consequential and must not be made lightly.
 An experienced criminal defense attorney can help you work through the advantages and disadvantages of working with law enforcement.
 They can frequently provide vital assistance in ensuring that you benefit from any help or assistance you provide.
-Although police will do everything they can to encourage someone not to seek a lawyer’s advice, they rarely follow through with a threat to abandon a person who seeks to help them build cases, solve crimes, and help in the prosecution of others.
+Although police will do everything they can to encourage someone not to seek a lawyer’s advice, they rarely follow through with a threat to abandon a person who seeks to help them build cases, solve crimes, and assist in prosecuting others.
 Don’t fall for that trick!

 Veteran Michigan Criminal Defense Attorneys

 The criminal defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience successfully protecting and defending clients charged with serious offenses in courts throughout Michigan.
 We maintain an excellent rapport with law enforcement and prosecutors in virtually every jurisdiction.
-If you face felony or misdemeanor charges and the police have suggested that cooperation is an option to improve your circumstances, call us immediately.
-We will help you understand your options to make the best possible choice in how to proceed.
-We can work with you to choose the path that is in your best interest.
+Call us immediately if you face felony or misdemeanor charges in state or federal court, and the police have suggested that cooperation is an option to improve your circumstances.
+We will help you understand your options to make the best possible choice on how to proceed.
+We can work with you to choose the path in your best interest.
 Our attorneys can help reduce your exposure to various types of potential consequences.
-Call us, and we will take the time to talk with you, answer your quests, and address each of your concerns.
+Call us, and we will take the time to talk with you, answer your questions, and address each of your concerns.
 Don’t go it alone; the risks are too high to take chances.